 Sargon II had been defeated previously by the Elamites and Babylonians because he faced them in a frontal assault on the field.
 This time he swung his armies to the east and first defeated Elam in order to deprive Babylon of its allies.
 Merodach-Baladan fled the city and Sargon II entered Babylon, had himself crowned king, and accepted the territories of the south in his role as liberator.
 He then remained at Babylon for the next three years until word reached him that his city was complete and he could move into his palace.

 The city was not actually complete.
 The walls were done and most of the buildings and, most importantly, the palace, but excavations at the site and ancient letters indicate there was still some significant work to be done.
 Even so, the city was very impressive.
-The historian Gwendolyn Leick writes:
+Scholar Gwendolyn Leick writes:

 Collapse & Later Discovery

 Those artifacts which did wind up leaving the country may be viewed today in the British Museum, the Louvre, The Oriental Institute of Chicago in the USA and, in country, at the Archaeological Museum in Iraq.
-Excavations at the site continued into the mid-20th century CE, with the Oriental Institute of Chicago overseeing the work there from 1928-1935 CE.
-The Iraqi Department of Antiquities took over the site in the 1950's CE, and further excavations were conducted under their authority with finds going to the museum in Baghdad.
+Excavations at the site continued into the mid-20th century, with the Oriental Institute of Chicago overseeing the work there from 1928-1935.
+The Iraqi Department of Antiquities took over the site in the 1950's, and further excavations were conducted under their authority with finds going to the museum in Baghdad.
 No further work has been carried out at Dur-Sharrukin and, as with the artifacts at the bottom of the Tigris River, this is partly due to armed conflict in the region.